This article has been medically reviewed by Dr. Martin Duggan in 2021

 If the family members or loved ones feel that the patient’s condition is not handled in an appropriate manner, they are encouraged to consult a physician and seek the best course of action so that the patient’s symptoms can be alleviated.
 If the patient is residing at a care facility, it’s important for loved ones to know that terminal agitation is considered a hospice crisis and requires caregivers to start a continuous nursing care level of treatment.

-It should not be medical personnels first thought to sedate the patient, but it can eventually become an option.
+Chemical sedation is never the first option, but it is sometimes necessary for the dying person’s own comfort.
 When a person’s agitation cannot be relieved by other measures, medication can be used to sedate them.
 Sedation will lower the patient’s consciousness and make them calm, often putting them to sleep.
-Though sedation does not speed up the dying process, it can make the symptoms less severe and the phase more peaceful.
-There are several ethical issues to consider when it comes to sedation, and the decision should be made by a medical team, the patient, and their close family and friends together.
+Though sedation does not usually speed up the dying process, it can make the symptoms less severe and the phase more peaceful.
+There are several ethical issues to consider when it comes to sedation.

 If you are someone caring for a terminally ill person going through terminal agitation, it is crucial to understand that this condition and its symptoms are common.